corrode/corrode.github.io/content/podcast/s04e05-tembo/index.md

 <div><script id="letscast-player-a72393de" src="https://letscast.fm/podcasts/rust-in-production-82281512/episodes/tembo-with-adam-hendel/player.js?size=s"></script></div>

 Recently I was in need of a simple job queue for a Rust project.
 I already had Postgres in place and wondered if I could reuse it for this purpose.
-I found [Tembo](https://www.tembo.io/), a simple job queue written in Rust that uses Postgres as a backend.
+I found PGMQ by [Tembo](https://www.tembo.io/).
+PGMQ a simple job queue written in Rust that uses Postgres as a backend.
 It fit the bill perfectly.

-In today's episode, I talk to [Adam Hendel](https://www.linkedin.com/in/adam-hendel/), the founding engineer of Tembo, about their project, PGMQ, and how it came to be.
+In today's episode, I talk to [Adam Hendel](https://www.linkedin.com/in/adam-hendel/), the founding engineer of Tembo, about one of their projects, PGMQ, and how it came to be.
 We discuss the design decisions behind job queues, interfacing from Rust to Postgres, and the engineering decisions that went into building the extension.